InterSTEMDev/interstem.us/_posts/december2022blogs/2022-12-10-Questions for Daniel Moon.md

 <br><span style="font-weight: 900">
 Did you have a specific approach when deciding who to ask for letters of recommendation?
 Such as one humanities and one STEM teacher?</span>

 As trivial as this is, just pick the teachers that know you best.
 There’s usually a humanities and STEM requirement for the 2 letters of recommendation that most schools usually ask for, but outside of that restriction just ask the teachers that you’ve worked with the most.
-These teachers should know you beyond you as a student in their classroom: they should know who you are as a person.
+These teachers should know you beyond you as a student in their classroom: they should know who you are as a person, how you work in leadership positions, etc.

-Cover Photo: <a href="https://www.nbcnews.com/id/wbna19337520" target="_blank">(NBC News)</a>
 <hr>
 <img src="{{ site.baseurl }}/images/writingTeam/noProfile.jpg" width="170" style="float: left; margin-right: 30px; margin-bottom: 20px;"/>
 <div style="margin-bottom: 5%;">
-<span style="font-size: 30px; font-weight: 900;">Jessica Chung</span>
+<span style="font-size: 30px; font-weight: 900;">Rita Lai</span>
 <br>
 </div>